hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 Think about:
 -	Risks inherent to the domain within which the tool is to be used – for example safety critical, regulatory which may dictate tool design and implementation choices;
 -	Risks to be mitigated within the workflows and the tool;
--	Risks that stakeholders want to take, how to support best decision making to take opportunities safely enough TBD link back to stakeholders and make underlying notes about e.g. audit, compliance, marketing having different viewpoints on risk;
+-	Risks that stakeholders want to take, how to support best decision making to take opportunities safely;
 -	Risks to the people whose work will be changed by the tool, including perceived or actual risk of redundancy, and opportunities for them;
 -	Risks increased because of flaws in the tool itself;
 -	Risks associated with the systems/products under test that the tool will be used with - does the tool itself need to meet requirements because of the domain it will be used in?